luxfi/evm/plugin/evm/service.md

 ---
-title: Subnet-EVM API
+title: EVM API
 ---

-[Subnet-EVM](https://github.com/luxfi/evm) APIs are identical to [Coreth](https://build.lux.network/docs/api-reference/c-chain/api) C-Chain APIs, except Lux Specific APIs starting with `lux`.
-Subnet-EVM also supports standard Ethereum APIs as well.
+[EVM](https://github.com/luxfi/evm) APIs are identical to [Coreth](https://build.lux.network/docs/api-reference/c-chain/api) C-Chain APIs, except Lux Specific APIs starting with `lux`.
+EVM also supports standard Ethereum APIs as well.
 For more information about Coreth APIs see [GitHub](https://github.com/luxfi/coreth).

-Subnet-EVM has some additional APIs that are not available in Coreth.
+EVM has some additional APIs that are not available in Coreth.

 ## `eth_feeConfig`

-Subnet-EVM comes with an API request for getting fee config at a specific block.
+EVM comes with an API request for getting fee config at a specific block.
 You can use this API to check your activated fee config.

 **Signature:**